AweSim-OSC/awesim-connect/Documentation/test_cases/TC2.md

 #### 10. Click the lightning bolt icon to connect a secure session.

 * Expected: A popup window to maintain the connection will appear.
-* Expected: The VNC client will automatically open and present the COMSOL Server view.
+* Expected: A web browser will automatically open and present the COMSOL Server view.

 ## Expected Results